zaiisao/Documentation/en/Audio Broadcast/start_live_audio_android.md

  <div class="alert note">If your project has enabled the app certificate, ensure that you provide a token.</div>

-* channelName: Specify the channel name that you want to join.
+* `channelName`: Specify the channel name that you want to join.
-* uid: ID of the local user that is an integer and should be unique.
-If you set uid as 0,  the SDK assigns a user ID for the local user and returns it in the `onJoinChannelSuccess` callback.
+* `uid`: ID of the local user that is an integer and should be unique.
+If you set `uid` as 0,  the SDK assigns a user ID for the local user and returns it in the `onJoinChannelSuccess` callback.

 For more details on the parameter settings, see [`joinChannel`](https://docs.agora.io/en/Audio%20Broadcast/API%20Reference/java/classio_1_1agora_1_1rtc_1_1_rtc_engine.html#a8b308c9102c08cb8dafb4672af1a3b4c).

 ```java
 private void joinChannel() {